REMI in Colorado

 What is the REMI Partnership?

-- Colorado Concern, Common Sense Policy Roundtable, The Colorado Bankers Association, The Colorado Association of REALTORS and Denver South Economic Development Partnership have partnered to develop independent, fact-based analysis that quantifies the broader economic impacts associated with policy changes.
+- Colorado Concern, Common Sense Policy Roundtable, The Colorado Bankers Association, The Colorado Association of REALTORS and Denver South Economic Development Partnership have partnered to license the REMI model and to develop independent, fact-based analysis that quantifies the broader economic impacts associated with policy changes.

 What is REMI?